 Funded by the YMCA Endowment Fund, Energize is an in-school program that strives to cater to preventing childhood obesity by providing lessons on healthy eating choices and the importance of 60 minutes of exercise per day.

-Programming runs from September through May and classes meet anywhere from 40 to 60 minutes each week.
+Programming runs from September through May and classes meet anywhere from 40 to 60 minutes every other week.
 Each class receives an enriching experience through active and visual lessons and additional physical education to add to their school day.

 Energize in the Community

 The Energize program currently incorporates sessions on health and wellness to 36 MCCSC 4th grade classrooms in all 13 MCCSC elementary schools.
-Energize collaborates with IU Americorp, IU Community Health, Olcott Cancer Center, IU Public Health, Bloomington Parks and Recreation, Active Living Coalition, and IU Dietetics Department.
+Energize collaborates with IU School of Public Health, IU Community Health, IU Public Health, Bloomington Parks and Recreation, and Active Living Coalition.

 The Goals of Energize: